girlsrituals/girlsrituals/README.md

 C + H okay !!!!

-No dni i block who i dont like thnx
+No dni i block or avoid who i dont like thnx